aaronjkeeney/Rxpose/README.md

              overwrite = TRUE)
 ```

-First, I sorted data in BigQuery, as it was much easier to visualize
-there.
-Only weightlifting data was extracted, and only from 1976 and
+Only weightlifting data was extracted for analyis, and only from 1976
-later.
+and later.
 This is due to two reasons.
 First, there was a [rule
 shift](https://en.wikipedia.org/wiki/Clean_and_press) after 1972 that
 greatly affected the total weight lifted.
 Second, anabolic steroids were
 not banned until 1975.